ankidroid/Anki-Android/FAQ.md

 If you're syncing a deck via AnkiWeb Sync:

-Please check if the media works correctly on both AnkiWeb.
+Please check if the media works correctly on AnkiWeb.
 * If the media does not work on AnkiWeb, then there was a problem with uploading the media.
 If the upload was from Anki Desktop, please read the Anki Desktop manual, or ask on the [Anki Desktop support site](http://ankisrs.net/docs/help.html) for help resolving this problem.
 * If the media works on AnkiWeb, then
    * Use a file manager (see below) to ensure that the file exists in `AnkiDroid/collection.media`